Fisch03/monOS/README.md

 <img width="64" align="right" src="https://github.com/Fisch03/monOS/blob/master/img/mono_nerd.png" />

 # the boring stuff (aka implementation details)
-because i like torturing myself (and for educational reasons) the end goal for this kernel is to use no external dependencies apart from the [bootloader](https://github.com/rust-osdev/bootloader). i handle this by first getting a basic implementation running using existing crates and then gradually substituting it with my own implementations. this makes things a lot less painful than writing everything from scratch directly.
+because i like torturing myself (and for educational reasons) the end goal for the kernel is to use no external dependencies apart from the [bootloader](https://github.com/rust-osdev/bootloader). i handle this by first getting a basic implementation running using existing crates and then gradually substituting it with my own implementations. this makes things a lot less painful than writing everything from scratch directly.